dzhusoft/Resize-images-for-Amazon-Merch-on-demand/README.md

 - 21 to 50 images: 12 Euros for each image,

 - More than 50 image: 10 Euros for each image.

+### Please note:
+I will resize them and send them back as soon as I can, depending on my availability.